-A meadow was traditionally used to feed farm animals, either by letting them in to graze it, or by harvesting it and storing the hay for winter feed.
+A meadow was traditionally used to feed farm animals.
+Either the animals were let in to graze the meadow, or it was left to grow and then the hay cut and stored for winter feed.
 Traditional meadows were unfertilised, except by animal dung, and built their nitrogen through legumes such as clovers.

-The arrival of industrially made nitrogen fertiliser changed traditional meadows after the early 1900s: not having to rely on nitrogen from legumes, meadows could be cut and fertilised several times a year, thereby increasing production and feeding more stock per unit of land; but away went the botanical diversity and with it the knowledge of meadow plants and their uses.
+The arrival of industrially made nitrogen fertiliser changed traditional meadows after the early 1900s.
+Not having to rely on nitrogen from legumes, meadows could be cut several times a year, thereby increasing production and feeding more stock per unit of land; but with the added nitrogen, away went the botanical diversity and with it the knowledge of meadow plants and their uses.
 Traditional meadows are now rare habitats in farmland.

 The plants are mainly perennial – annuals and biennials may appear if the ground is disturbed, for example by scouring from animals’ feet.
-Grasses include fescue, bent-grass and timothy, cock’s foot and sweet-vernal.
-Legumes include the two common clovers, red and white, birds-foot trefoils and sometimes lucerne.
+Grasses include fescues, perennial ryegrass, meadow grass (Poa species), timothy, crested dog’s tail, cock’s foot and sweet-vernal.
+Legumes include the two common clovers, red and white, birds-foot trefoils and sometimes kidney vetch, alsike and lucerne.
 When unfertilised, a meadow will also contain a range of broadleaf plants such as scabious, mallows and lady’s bedstraw.

 Meadow plants are now most commonly seen in sown wildflower strips, field margins and urban ‘meadows’.